raptor-minds/csr/APIDOC.md

 **DateTime Format**: All date and time fields use the format `yyyy-MM-dd HH:mm` (e.g., "2024-01-15 09:00").
 Do not include seconds or use ISO 8601 format.

+**Time Validation**: The `endTime` must be after the `startTime`.
+Activities with invalid time ranges will be rejected with a validation error.

+**Status Calculation**: The `status` field is automatically calculated based on the current time compared to the activity's start and end times:
+- `NOT_STARTED`: Current time is before the start time
+- `IN_PROGRESS`: Current time is between start and end times
+- `FINISHED`: Current time is after the end time

 #### Error Responses

 ##### Validation Error (400)